scottellis/unbound-scripts/README.md

     num.answer.bogus=0

-To see more of what I am interested in (and because Perl is part of base) I wrote a small Perl script.
+To see a little more of what I am interested in I wrote a small Perl script.

     scott@black:~$ ./blockstats.pl
     ==== Host Query Summaries ====

     192.168.10.11